 Nearly 1,700 people have died in the current outbreak — almost one-third of them children

-Relief efforts in the DRC have been complicated by public fears and a string of assaults on responders.
+Relief efforts have been complicated by public fears and a string of assaults on responders.
 Reuters reported that unidentified attackers killed two Ebola health workers in North Kivu over the weekend.
 Since January, there have been 198 attacks, leaving 7 people dead and 58 health care workers and patients injured.

 The arrival of Ebola in Goma, the capital of North Kivu province located less than a mile from the Rwandan border, has raised fears that virus could spread quickly among the city's 2 million inhabitants.

 "This is an emergency.
 There is a very real risk that the Ebola outbreak could spread to neighboring countries, so the international community should urgently come together to make sure that doesn't happen," said UNICEF Executive Director Henrietta Fore.

 This is an emergency.
 There is a very real risk that the Ebola outbreak could spread to neighboring countries, so the international community should urgently come together to make sure that doesn't happen. — UNICEF Executive Director Henrietta Fore

 UNICEF has been part of the response since the crisis began, working with national governments, the World Health Organization (WHO) and other partners to fight Ebola in DRC and step up preparedness in neighboring countries — Uganda, Burundi, Rwanda and South Sudan.

 UNICEF and implementing partners have 1,200 staff on the ground, along with nearly 2,000 social mobilizers and psychosocial workers, contributing to key areas of the response.
 This includes communication and community engagement to inform local families on infection prevention and control; water, sanitation and hygiene (WASH) activities to prevent further spread of the virus; support for supplies and logistics; and counseling to assist children and families affected by the disease.